GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 CE is designed to work on Linux, therefore it's recommended to tune the following:

 !!!
 Note
-    Most of below configs can be tuned in `/etc/security/limits.conf`, however it may depend on OS.
+    Most ofthe below configuration can be tuned in `/etc/security/limits.conf`, however it may depend on OS.

 1. Increase TCP Buffer Sizes
    ```